Gutenberg Editor is so Close – We Can all Start Using It?

 What he shared during it was not only additional information on what we should expect when we start working with the new Editor, also what he had set as personal expectations about the adoption of Gutenberg.

-- Core merge, beginning the 5.0 release cycle
+- Core merge, starting the 5.0 release cycle

-- Mobile version of Gutenberg by the end of the year
+- Gutenberg Mobile version expected by the end of December

-What Automatic CEO said is that he hopes to increase Gutenberg usage to at least 100,000 sites with 250,000 posts made over the next few months.
-The gather data from how users respond, especially those who have third-party plugins active on their sites would be crucial for the team so that they may know where they should focus their attention.
+What Automatic CEO said is that he has high hopes of increasing Gutenberg usage to at least 100k sites with 250k posts published over the upcoming few months.
+The gathered data about responses from users, especially the ones who use third-party plugins active on their sites would be critically important for the team.
+It would help them be aware of where they should focus their attention.

-We continue our commitment to provide you, our users an optimized environment for your WordPress based project, and strongly recommend to check if you are using the latest version of PHP 7.x, and in case you need assistance changing it, just let us know, and we would be happy to assist you.
+We continue our commitment to provide you, our users an optimized environment for your WordPress based project, and strongly recommend to check if you are using the most recent PHP release 7.x, and in case you need assistance changing it, just let us know, and we would be happy to assist you.

-Switching between editing posts in the mobile apps currently might still break, but Mullenweg anticipates this will be resolved before 5.0 release, with full mobile versions of Gutenberg available by the end of the year.
+Switching between post-editing in the mobile apps might still break as of this moment, but Mullenweg anticipates this will be resolved before 5.0 release, with full Gutenberg mobile versions available before the start of next year.

 WordPress of Tomorrow